You Absolutely, Positively Should NOT Visit Jamaica in March or April

 Search around a bit, and you’ll dig up a few reasons why you should supposedly visit Jamaica in March and April.
 But at Villa Serenity, we’re all about honesty.
 And that’s why we’re here to divulge all the dirty details about Jamaica during March and April: the too-perfect weather and the boring festivals, the glut of in-season food and you-have-to-see-them-to-believe-them peak-seasons prices.

-Read on for the truth: Weather in Jamaica in April
+Read on for the truth: Weather in Jamaica in March or April

 1. The Weather is Truly Appalling in March and April